Gap-labelling conjecture with nonzero magnetic field: The magnetic gap-labelling group

 The $C^*$-algebra $C(\Sigma)\rtimes_\sigma \Z^p$ (or rather a Morita equivalent one) is a receptacle for the spectral projections onto spectral gaps of the magnetic Schr\"{o}dinger operator associated with our system, as explained earlier.
 Any gap in its spectrum may therefore be labelled by the trace of the corresponding projection.
-Hence the range